blw219/terra-docs/docs/resource/resource.md

 ![image](https://user-images.githubusercontent.com/59968760/176895581-05b472b5-159b-42b5-a04a-cb9419842f99.png)

-- On Guest login, or upon clicking the terra widget icon on the sidebar, users will be taken to a new browser page with the Terra Wdiget
+- On Guest login, or upon clicking the terra widget icon on the sidebar, users will be taken to a new browser page with the Terra Widget
 - Here they can login and connect any of their wearable accounts to their current session

 ![image](https://user-images.githubusercontent.com/59968760/176895812-aafd013b-15ac-46ed-91a3-10d045885b8d.png)